 Using sound waves, diagnostic medical sonography produces images used to identify and evaluate certain medical conditions.
 Programs usually lead to an associate's or bachelor's degree, although some schools also offer distance-learning certificate options.
 Many distance-learning degree programs pair online courses with on-site clinical training, though fully online bachelor's programs are available.

 Programs focus on the technical skills needed to perform imaging tests on patients safely and accurately.
 Students also complete training in order to prepare for professional certification exams from organizations like the American Registry for Diagnostic Medical Sonography (ARDMS).

-The common accreditation body for sonography degrees is the Commission on Accreditation of Allied Health Education Programs (CAAHEP), which as of July 2014 accredits over 200 undergraduate and graduate programs in the field (www.caahep.org).
-Several schools offer distance learning or hybrid options in diagnostic medical sonography, but only a handful have accreditation from this agency.
+The common accreditation body for sonography degrees is the Commission on Accreditation of Allied Health Education Programs (CAAHEP), which as of 2016 accredits over 200 undergraduate and graduate programs in the field (www.caahep.org).
+Though many schools offer distance learning or hybrid options in diagnostic medical sonography, only a handful have accreditation from this agency.

 CAAHEP has accredited the distance-learning program of only one school that offers associate degrees in this field.
 However, the organization has awarded accreditation to the online undergraduate certificate programs available at an additional university.

 An associate's program is foundational for a bachelor's program, although graduates are also qualified for entry-level employment once they are certified.
 In addition to completing general education core requirements, students learn to perform gynecologic, obstetric, abdominal and small parts sonography.
 Upon completion, graduates are eligible to take specialty credentialing exams in obstetrics and gynecology as well as abdominal sonography.

 Associate of Applied Science Degrees